badsectorlabs/ludus_adcs/README.md

 This role was created in 2024 by [Bad Sector Labs](https://badsectorlabs.com/), for [Ludus](https://ludus.cloud/).

-Support for ESC5, ESC7, ESC9, ESC11, and ESC15 was added in November 2024 by [Brady McLaughlin](https://github.com/bradyjmcl).
+Support for ESC5, ESC7, ESC9, ESC11, and ESC15 was added in November 2024, and ESC16 in May 2025 by [Brady McLaughlin](https://github.com/bradyjmcl).